 We explored an area that most do not, near the Belly of Abraham.
 It’s the only place on Abraham Lake where you can see the dead trees harking back to the days before the river was dammed.

 Wandering out on the lake with Danielle and JP from Pursuit Adventures, we got a local’s take on what the lake offers across the seasons.
 I understand why so many people visit – though I was amazed to hear that most people drive three hours and stay for 15 minutes to get a photo or two and just leave.
 Really, you could spend a full day in and around the lake!
 Don’t shortchange yourself.
-And if you want to learn a lot more, sign up for one of the tours offered by Pursuit Adventures.
+And if you want to learn a lot more, sign up for one of Pursuit Adventure’s tours.

 I was quite surprised to see such a diverse amount of wildlife over two days in the Nordegg area.
 We saw deer while entering town, a dead wild horse being eaten by several bald eagles and ravens, many big-horned sheep, and a lynx – the first one I have ever seen in the wild.
 We’d stopped at a rock-cut to admire the big-horned sheep pictured below.
 After a few minutes, it, and several others including a young one took off running at speed.
 A few minute’s later the lynx showed up.
 Talk about being at the right place at the right time!